-The participation fee is 2,600 euros excl.
-VAT or 3,120 euros incl.
+The participation fee is EUR 2,600,- excl.
+VAT / EUR 3,120,- incl.
 VAT and must be paid in advance.
 This fee includes tuition, extensive course materials and transcripts, beverages during breaks, and a free membership to the MCI Alumni & Friends association.

 Process engineering is an important, interdisciplinary field of expertise within the engineering sciences.
 It deals with the industrial transformation of raw materials into salable, intermediate or final products and the physical, chemical, or biological processes involved.
 As a transformative discipline, process technology has recently experienced very strong growth in the areas of environmental technology, energy technology, food and raw materials technology, as well as biotechnology.